 Get Help Responding to a Strike 3 Holdings Subpoena

 As these cases continue, one particularly important thing to keep in mind is that proper legal representation is key.
 Do your research and hire an expert who will fight for you!
 McInnes IP Law is an expert in these cases.
-We will fight for you and we will answer your calls, emails and give you the representation you deserve.
+We will fight for you, answer your calls and emails, and give you the representation you deserve.

 McInnes IP Law has represented clients across the United States in Strike 3 Holdings matters.
 We focus on minimizing exposure, reducing costs, and protecting your name.
 If you need Strike 3 attorneys because of an ISP notice, call us at (774) 234-1256, email us at info@mcinnesiplaw.com, or message us on our LinkedIn Company Page.